AngleProtocol/angle-transmuter/README.md

 ---

-## Contracts Architecture
+## Contracts Architecture 🏘️

 The Kheops system relies on a [diamond proxy pattern](https://eips.ethereum.org/EIPS/eip-2535).
 There is as such only one main contract (the `Kheops` contract) which delegates calls to different facets each with their own implementation.
 The main facets of the system are:

 - the [`Swapper`](./contracts/kheops/facets/Swapper.sol) facet with the logic associated to the mint and burn functionalities of the system
 - the [`Redeemer`](./contracts/kheops/facets/Redeemer.sol) facet for redemptions
 - the [`Getters`](./contracts/kheops/facets/Swapper.sol) facet with external getters for UIs and contracts built on top of `Kheops`
-- the [`Setters`] facet protocols' governance can use to update system parameters.
+- the [`Setters`](./contracts/kheops/facets/Setters.sol) facet protocols' governance can use to update system parameters.

 The storage parameters of the system are defined in the [`Storage`](./contracts/kheops/Storage.sol).